lathitha-dev/WEBSITE/README.md

 -how to build the hamburger menu

--the javscript for the hamburger menu
+-the javascript for the hamburger menu

 -how to make the hero section responsive

 -how to make the more about me section responsive

 -how to make the skills section responsive

+-how to make the projects section responsive

+-how to make the contact form responsive

+-how to make the website responsive on smallphones

+-conclusion